coastwatch-training/CoastWatch-Tutorials/extract-satellite-data-within-boundary/R/extract-satellite-data-within-boundary.md

 ## Select the satellite dataset

-We will load the sea surface temperature data from a geo-polar blended SST satellite data product on the CoastWatch ERDDAP.
+We will load the sea surface temperature data from the geo-polar blended SST satellite data product hosted on the CoastWatch ERDDAP.
 The dataset ID for this data product is **nesdisBLENDEDsstDNDaily**.

-**rerddap** package first obtains information about the data of our interest, then will import the data.
+We will use the *info* function from the **rerddap** package first obtains information about the dataset of interest, then we will import the data.

 ``` r
 # Set ERDDAP URL